Jakob-Bach/DS-Lab-2023/README.md

   (which is not the fastest solver on our filtered instance sample but close to it).
 - `score.py` scores submissions for the holdout split, considering both prediction targets.

+For the active-learning scenario, we do not have dedicated splitting and scoring scripts since students should plot and compare complete learning curves.
+Thus, students should determine the prediction quality for each learning iteration on their own.
+For active learning with timeouts, `al_oracle.py` provides splitting and (MCC-based) scoring functionality in the class `ALOracle`, but there still is no scoring script.

 ### Demo Submissions

-We provide small demo scripts for creating submissions, using the same approaches as for Task 1:
+We provide small demo prediction scripts for the "passive" scenario, using the same approaches as for Task 1:

 - `predict_majority.py` creates a baseline solution that constantly predicts the majority class.
 - `predict_tree.py` uses a `sklearn` decision tree (you can easily switch the model) without any preprocessing.